Robert Hughes (American football)

-Robert Hughes (born June 21, 1989) is a former American football fullback.
-He played college football for University of Notre Dame, where he ran for 1,392 yards on 321 attempts, as well as catching 43 passes for 370 yards.
+Robert Hughes (born June 21, 1989) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, rushing for 1,392 yards on 321 attempts, as well as catching 43 passes for 370 yards.
 He was signed by the Chicago Bears as undrafted free agent in 2011.

 He was also a member of the Tampa Bay Buccaneers, Washington Redskins, Indianapolis Colts, and Arizona Cardinals.

 Professional career

 Chicago Bears

-After not being drafted in the 2011 NFL Draft, Hughes signed with the Chicago Bears on July 27, 2011.
+After not being drafted in the 2011 NFL draft, Hughes signed with the Chicago Bears on July 27, 2011.
 Despite running for 69 yards and two touchdowns on 16 carries, as well as having two receptions for 26 yards in the preseason finale against the Cleveland Browns, Hughes was cut by the Bears for final cuts before the start of the 2011 season.

 Tampa Bay Buccaneers

 Hughes signed with the Tampa Bay Buccaneers on April 19, 2012.
 Robert recorded stats in 2 preseason games for the Bucs totaling 2 carries for 4 yards (2.0 yards average) and 2 receptions for 23 yards (11.5 yards average).
 He was released by the team on August 31 during final roster cut downs before the start of the 2012 season narrowly missing making the team.